 Chapter 7 contains information regarding mailability of hazardous materials, restricted matter, and perishable matter in domestic mail via air transportation.

-Regardless of content, a mailpiece weighing more than 13 ounces bearing only postage stamps as postage may not be deposited into a collection box, Postal Service lobby drop, Postal Service dock, customer mailbox, or other unattended location.
-These mailpieces are also precluded from pickup service.
+Regardless of content, a mailpiece bearing only postage stamps as the postage payment method and weighing more than 10 ounces or measuring more than one-half inch thick may not be deposited into a collection box, Postal Service lobby drop, Postal Service dock, customer mailbox, or other unattended location.
+A city, rural, or highway contract letter carrier may not pick up these mailpieces for delivery, either from an individual or through Pickup on Demand service.
 The sender must present such items to an employee at a retail service counter in a Postal Service facility.
 Improperly presented items will be returned to the sender for proper entry and acceptance.